All Episodes

 He also said his wife's violation is not comparable to the Paris Hilton case.

-So The mean old city attorney who tried so hard to get poorer Paris thrown in the slammer for committing the terrible offense of driving without a license.
+So, the mean old city attorney who tried so hard to get poor Paris thrown in the slammer for committing the terrible offense of driving without a license, his own wife drove without a license and crashed a car, which was his city-owned car.

 That is kind of beautiful.

-All the Paris fans say, see, let Paris out.
+All the Paris fans, see, let Paris out.

 She is being persecuted.

-Uh can't believe I'm doing this second Michael Bloomberg related topic of the program, and it's not even the last.
+Can't believe I'm doing this second Michael Bloomberg-related topic of the program, and it's not even the last.

 He's got a proposal to impose congestion pricing on people who drive their cars in Manhattan.